Convinced that you should remain loyal to a job, even if you loathe the thought of being there each day?

-It may be time to adjust your mindset: The days of hiring managers frowning upon the resumes of those with cameos in the workplace are coming to an end in a number of industries.
+It may be time to adjust your mindset: The days of hiring managers frowning upon the resumes of those with cameo appearances in the workplace are coming to an end in a number of industries.

 According to the survey, the industries where job hopping is most common are:

-However, job hopping is something that’s considered more acceptable from younger employees.
-CareerBuilder said:
+Also, job hopping is something that’s considered more acceptable from younger employees, according to the CareerBuilder survey:

 While employers may be more accepting of job-hoppers, their expectations still tend to vary based on the candidate’s age.
 Forty-one percent of employers said that job hopping becomes less acceptable when a worker reaches his/her early to mid-30s (ages 30 or 35).
 Twenty-eight percent find job hopping less acceptable after the age of 40.